MauroCamerini/economau/readme.md

 - **better-sqlite3:** Local storage with SQLite for fast, secure data handling

 ## Current Project Status
-- All dependencies are installed and tested.
-- "Front-end" and "back-end" communication is established.
-- Database created and filled with some data (check *docs/createdb.sql*)
-- The React app is loaded within a Context, which loads data from the database tables and making it accesible for all the components.
-- Both SQL queries (in the terminal, using SQLite’s verbose mode) and their JSON responses (in the browser console) are logged.
-- Automated the integration of API functions between dbcontroller and DatabaseContext using dynamic generation for ipcMain and ipcRenderer.
-- Transitioned to a hierarchical table structure for categories, unifying the previous categories and details tables.
+- Escalable UI with routes and menu gerated from config
+- Clean API beetwen main process and render process
-- Implemented a view for inserting transactions with validation.
+- View for inserting transactions in the DB
-- Added a view for retrieving and displaying all transactions from the database.
+- View for reading all transactions in the DB

 ## Contact
 For questions or feedback, reach out at maurocamerini90@gmail.com.